 - Cloudy Water: Cloudy Water can be caused by dissolved solids, tannin, sand or other substances that affect your water’s clarity.
 If your water is cloudy, it could simply be unappealing to look at, or it could clog or damage water-using appliances and fixtures over time.

 SCHEDULE A FREE WATER TEST TO LEARN ABOUT YOUR WELL WATER PROBLEMS: To understand the quality of your well water, you should have your home’s water tested.
-All Kinetico water professionals offer free in-home water testing.
+All KarSare water professionals offer free in-home water testing.

 COMMON WELL WATER TREATMENT SOLUTIONS